So, you want to learn how to start a content writing business?

 I didn’t mean that as somber as it sounded.

 But, let’s be real.
 Learning how to start a content writing business—any business, really—is tough.
-According to the Small Business Association, only about half of all businesses started today will still be around in five years.
+Hopeful entrepreneurs start around 543,000 businesses every month.
+And according to the Small Business Association, barely half of those businesses will still be around in five years.
 The other half will be long gone, with the majority of them failing in two years or less.

 Yikes!
 That’s why I wrote this guide on how to start your own content writing business.

 If you want to start a content writing business, you’ve got your work cut out for you – but fear not!
 Every truly great accomplishment at first seems impossible.
 I’m not promising it’s easy, but it will be worth it.

 Everyone knows my writing agency was my primary source of income for ten years before my exit in 2021 (exit story here).
 Here’s why I’m sharing this guide:

 a.)
 I was personally asked by several readers for this guide, and I like to write about topics my audience cares about.

 b.)
 I believe there is room for everyone in today’s market.
 With nearly 5 billion people and 60% of the world’s population online, now is a better time than any to seek to build a brand in the digital space.